carlthome/pmqd/README.md

 To annotate the music segments with their human perceived listening quality we turn to crowdsourcing the task on Amazon Mechanical Turk (_AMT_).
-This has the advantage of allowing significantly larger scale than controlled tests, though introduces some potential problems such as cheating and under performing participants, which we handle as described in this section.
+This has the advantage of allowing significantly larger scale than controlled tests, though introduces some potential problems such as cheating and underperforming participants, which we handle as described in this section.

 #### Task assignment
 Tasks to be completed by human participants are created to rate segments for their listening quality.
-Segments are randomly assigned to tasks such that each task contains 10 segments, never contains duplicates and each segment occurs in at least 5 tasks.
-Participants may only perform one task, in order to avoid individuals biases.
-In total we produce 488 tasks resulting in 4880 individual segment evaluations.
+Segments are randomly assigned to tasks such that each task contains 10 segments, never contains duplicates, and each segment occurs in at least 5 tasks.
+Participants may only perform one task in order to avoid individuals biases.
+In total, we produce 488 tasks resulting in 4880 individual segment evaluations.

 #### Task specification
 During a task, each participant is asked to specify which type of device they will use for listening from the list: `smartphone speaker`, `speaker`, `headphones`, `other`, `will not listen`.
-If any other option than `speaker` or `headphones` was selected that submission is rejected and the task re-assigned.
+If any other option than `speaker` or `headphones` was selected, the submission was rejected and the task re-assigned.
+For each segment in the task, we ask the user for an assessment of audio quality, not musical content[[2]](#2).
+The question is phrased as:
-For each segment in the task we ask the user for an assessment of audio quality, not musical content[[2]](#2).
-The question is phrased as: _"How do you rate the audio quality of this music segment?"_, and may be answered on the ordinal scale: _Bad_, _Poor_, _Fair_, _Good_ and _Excellent_, corresponding to the numerical values 1, 2, 3, 4, 5.
+_"How do you rate the audio quality of this music segment?"_, and may be answered on the ordinal scale: _Bad_, _Poor_, _Fair_, _Good_ and _Excellent_, corresponding to the numerical values 1, 2, 3, 4, 5.

 #### Rating aggregation
-Once all tasks are completed the ratings are aggregated to produce one perceived quality rating per segment.
-Since participants are listening in their own respective environments we are concerned with lo-fi audio equipment, or scripted responses trying to game _AMT_.
+Once all tasks are completed, the ratings are aggregated to produce one perceived quality rating per segment.
+Since participants are listening in their own respective environments, we are concerned with lo-fi audio equipment or scripted responses trying to game _AMT_.
 Thus we use the median over the mean rating to discount outliers.